• Skip to primary navigation

 Cost of Investing in a Life Insurance Retirement Plan

-Generally, whole life insurance or IUL costs more than term life Insurance, and most people will not need to invest in whole life insurance.
-However, if the whole is something you are considering, it’s important to understand the costs and benefits.
+Generally, whole life insurance or IUL costs more than term life insurance, and most people will not need to invest in whole life insurance.
+However, if the whole life insurance is something you are considering, it’s important to understand the costs and benefits of term policy.

 Most whole life and IUL insurance policies cost 5 to 15 times more than term life insurance policies.
-However, your premiums and any additional investments into it go directly into investing in your LIRP.
+However, your premiums and any additional investments into universal life insurance go directly into investing in your LIRP.
 You may be asking yourself if it is worth it in addition to a traditional IRA or 401(k).
 It’s best to compare these options and your investing capability.

 Is a Life Insurance Retirement Plan Worth It?

-For most people looking at their retirement plan, a LIRP may be worth the cost of investing.
+For most people looking at their retirement plan, a LIRP may be worth the cost of investing due to its tax advantages.
 There are a few main takeaways to consider when looking to invest in your retirement.
 First, the initial cost of a whole life or similar cash value life insurance policy can be a barrier to entry for some.

-For those with the funds available to invest, you must compare your investing capabilities to your current investments in a traditional IRA or 401(k).
+For those with the funds available to invest, you must compare your investing capabilities to your current investments in a traditional IRA or 401(k), or consider a Roth IRA.
 The main pro to a LIRP is that there is no limit for contributions, you get tax-deferred growth, tax-free income and principal protection.
 The main drawbacks, however, are that the return on investment is lower than 401(k) accounts, and contributions are not tax-deductible.

 Is a Life Insurance Retirement Plan a Good Avenue for Investing for Retirement?